Kristen Nuss: 2021–2023: Beginnings and Olympic Qualification

 Nuss and Kloth turned professional upon graduating in 2021, with the goal of qualifying for the Olympics in Paris, but opting to keep their base in New Orleans instead of moving to Southern California.
 They initially struggled to qualify for international tournaments, but eventually broke through with Gold in the 2022 BPT Coolangatta Futures.
 Shortly thereafter, the pair beat the Tokyo Silver Medalists, Australians Mariafe Artacho del Solar and Taliqua Clancy, en route to the Gold at the 2022 BPT Kusadasi Challenge (21-12, 17-21, 17-15).

 The pair started 2023 with wins in two of their first four World Tour tournaments, and followed it up with three medals in five tournaments during the European leg of the tour schedule.
 In the World Championships, the pair reached the semifinals, losing in three sets to their American counterparts Kelly Cheng and Sara Hughes.
 They rematched with the Australian Olympic silver medalists Mariafe and Clancy to win bronze (15-21, 21-19, 15-8) at the World Championships.
 Nuss and Kloth then cruised to win Gold at the World Tour Finals, not dropping a single set, to reach the No. 2 FIVB ranking and qualify for the Olympics in Paris.

 2024: Olympics

 Nuss participated in the 2024 Summer Olympics in Paris with Kloth.

 Personal life

 Her grandfather, Ralph 'Putsy' Caballero, played for the Philadelphia Phillies in 1944, becoming the youngest ever player for the franchise at the time at age 16.

+On January 9, 2026, she married volleyball coach Trey Cruz, taking his last name.